YouTube TV vs. Amazon Prime Video - 6 Things You Need To Know

 Both YouTube TV and Amazon Prime Video offer 3 simultaneous steams.
 However, YouTube TV does give you the option to create 6 profiles so you can keep your content organized, and the 4K Plus add-on gives you unlimited streams at home for an additional $19.99/month.
 Amazon Prime Video doesn't offer any options for more streams.

-Which is Better: YouTube TV vs. Amazon Prime Video in 2022?
+Which is better: YouTube TV vs. Amazon Prime Video?

 For this match-up, we're going to have to call it a tie.
 Both YouTube TV and Amazon Prime Video are great options for cord-cutters, but they offer two very different experiences.